 Shirley has over 20 years of experience helping others cope with stress, anxiety, bullying, harassment, and workplace stress.
 She is an expert in the communication skills that neutralize difficult or high conflict people and assertively standing your ground in a way that is respectful, polite, and strong.
 Shirley can teach you the strategies that will help you keep cool under fire.
 Shirley has also learned to overcome her own anxiety disorder early in her career and loves helping others with anxiety feel confident and ready to "lean in" at work and in their personal lives.

-Shirley is also a psychologist for the Correctional Service of Canada and Vice President of the Professional Institute of the Public Service of Canada (PIPSC) - the union representing over 50,000 federal professional employees.
-Shirley sits on the Board of Directors and Executive Committee at PISPC as well as the Advisory Committee for the Office of the Public Sector Integrity Commissioner of Canada.
+Shirley is also a psychologist for the Correctional Service of Canada and is the former Vice President of the Professional Institute of the Public Service of Canada (PIPSC) - the union representing over 50,000 federal professional employees.
+She has extensive experience in consulting in labour and employment related issues and understanding your rights at work.